merchantry/styliff-test-task/README.md

     showCells: false // If you want to visualize containing cells of balls.
 Hinders performance a lot if set to true.
 Best used with low ball count to visualize (eg. 15)
 }
 ```

+### Additional features

+Clicking on any ball will cycle its color

 ### Testing
 Run: